costajob/app-servers/README.md

 ```

 ##### Considerations
-Rack is de facto the standard library to expose an HTTP interface in Ruby: it's modular, easy to extend and supported by almost all Ruby App server.
-Ruby delivers the worst throughput of the pack, consuming also plenty of memory (~30MB per process).
+Ruby delivers the worst throughput of the pack, but its consistency and latency are indeed very good (which benefits by limiting threads per process).
+Memory consumption is pretty high also by enabling the copy on write strategy (~30MB per process).

 ##### Concurrency and parallelism
 Because of MRI's GIL, Puma relies on the pre-forking model for parallelism: 8 processes are forked (one as supervisor), each spawning multiple threads.
-Limiting threads per process augments throughput and latency for this scenario.

 ### Plug with Cowboy
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.